robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 example, :code:`AssertionError`, :code:`Exception`, and
 :code:`RuntimeError`), only the exception message is used, and with others, the message is created in the format :msg:`ExceptionType:
 Actual message`.

+Since Robot Framework 2.8.2 it is possible to add a special :code:`ROBOT_SUPPRESS_NAME` attribute with value :code:`True` to your exception if you want to use some other exception type besides the generic exceptions, but also to suppress adding the exception type as a prefix to failure message.

-In both cases, it is important for the users that the exception message is as informative as possible.
+In all cases, it is important for the users that the exception message is as informative as possible.

 HTML in error messages
 ``````````````````````